myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T14:42:51.851Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T21:38:46.586Z
 >
-> Welcome to the maniac world 😁
+> Yay!
+I first thought it was old Iran, but I bet it was Turkey 😁

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T14:33:24.241Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T21:32:32.481Z
 >
-> He became a legend
+> Turkey

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T13:06:48.392Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T21:22:16.999Z
 >
-> No it’s JavaScript spec.
-Rather, all IEEE754-compliant systems cannot guarantee the accuracy and are unsafe for values greater than 2^53 - 1
+> When you find any problems in open source, the best solution is to send an Issue or pull request to the developer.
+The open source developer may be completely unaware of that problem, and your appropriate action can make the world a better place.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T11:00:32.463Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T21:16:07.620Z
 >
-> The problem with this package is quite maniacal: Dart's maximum value is 2^63 - 1, while JavaScript's maximum value is 2^53 - 1.
-Happy Flutter for Web day
+> PR was merged.
+Now my packages also will be 100% compatible with Flutter for Web :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T10:49:35.486Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-06-26T14:42:51.851Z
 >
-> If this pull request is not merged, I will implement a replacement process 🤷‍♂️
+> Welcome to the maniac world 😁

 ---
 <!-- MY-BSKY_TIMELINE:END -->